populationgenomics/cpg-infrastructure/README.md

 - In the Google / Azure groups themselves, we DON'T expand nested group members
 - Cached in a blob in a _members cache_ location.
 This bucket is created in the `CPGInfrastructure` driver, and exported into an infra config, and a pulumi export.
-- Provided to metamist as it uses it's own [inbuilt groups](https://github.com/populationgenomics/metamist/pull/568) to manage permissions.
+- Provided to metamist as it uses its own [inbuilt groups](https://github.com/populationgenomics/metamist/pull/568) to manage permissions.
-- Provided to Hail batch as it uses it's own billing projects to manage access.
+- Provided to Hail batch as it uses its own billing projects to manage access.

 Note, in our implementation, we create _placeholder groups_ through the majority of the code, and at the end, we call `CPGInfrastructure.finalize_groups` to create outputs to the aforementioned 4 places.